 Paying into a pension

 We just touched on it, but when you’re self-employed then you’re not automatically enrolled into a workplace pension.
-You will still be entitled to the State Pension, provided you’ve paid enough in NI, but with the maximum value of the State Pension being £175.20 a week it may not be enough to sustain the lifestyle you want.
+You will still be entitled to the State Pension, provided you’ve paid enough in NI, but with the maximum value of the State Pension currently being £185.15 a week as of 2022 (and this being subject to change in future), it may not be enough to sustain the lifestyle you want.

 If that’s the case you may want to look at pensions for the self-employed, such as a personal pension or 'Self-Invested Personal Pension' (here's a bit more info on SIPPs).
 This would let you choose how you want your money to be invested, and could also offer flexibility over payments, letting you contribute in a way that works with any seasonal fluctuations.